Allium elmendorfii

-Allium elmendorfii is a species of wild onion endemic to Texas.
+Allium elmendorfii, or Elmendorf's onion, is a species of wild onion endemic to Texas.
 It is known only from Bexar, Frio, Wilson, and Atascosa Counties.
 It is generally found on sandy soils, specifically "well-drained sands, Eocene, Pleistocene and Holocene sands, and has only a 400 x 160 km range."
 Its habitat is "Forest/Woodland, Savanna, Woodland - Hardwood" and specifically "{g}rassland openings in post oak (Quercus stellata) woodlands on deep, well-drained sands derived from Queen City and similar Eocene formations."

 Allium elmendorfii is a perennial bulb-forming herb with clusters of small bulbils around the roots, but without the dry papery outer layers that the domesticated onions have.
-It has an umbel of 10-30 erect to spreading flowers, each with 6 white to pinkish tepals about 5 cm (2 inches) long, flowering from March to April or May.
+It has an umbel of 10–30 erect to spreading flowers, each with 6 white to pinkish tepals about 5 cm (2 inches) long, flowering from March to April or May.

 Distribution

 Uses

 Allium elmendorfii is related to the common domesticated onion, Allium cepa L., and has a similar aroma.
 It can be eaten in the same manner, as can most of the members of the genus.